This post may contain affiliate links. Read our disclosure page for full details.

 Kyiv (or Kiev as the direct transliteration from Russian) is the capital city of Ukraine, a large country in Eastern Europe.
 The city is small enough to walk around in a few days and is full of history.
 The river Dnieper runs through the centre of the city which is downstream from Chernobyl and the abandoned city of Pripyat.

-The whole city is energised and developing and has a modern vibe with a hint to its past with romantic corners and beautiful architecture.
+The whole city is energized and developing and has a modern vibe with a hint to its past with romantic corners and beautiful architecture.

 One of the best ways to explore the city is to take the funicular railway from the main area of the city to St Michael’s Golden-Domed Monastery.
 This lives up to its name with golden domes against a vivid blue building.
 In the small park between the railway and the monastery you will find red squirrels racing around and looking for attention, a good place to pause before setting off.

-From St Andrews Church, Vozdvyzhens’ka Street is a gentle wander down a cobble street with cafes and restaurants and small street vendors.
+From St Andrews Church, Vozdvyzhens’ka Street is a gentle wander down a cobbled street with cafes and restaurants and small street vendors.
 A perfect place to spend time with the one you love.

 Hotel Staro is a decadent location to stay in the quieter end of the city.
 It is surrounded by small galleries and little cafes.
 The rooms are ornate with high ceilings and heavy furniture and the breakfasts are good.